Tyrese Hall: International career

 Born in England, Hall is of Jamaican descent.
 He is an England U19 international.
 On 19 May 2025, he made the preliminary 60-man squad for the Jamaica national team for the 2025 CONCACAF Gold Cup.

+On 31 March 2026, Hall came off the bench to make his senior debut for Jamaica in a 0–1 defeat to DR Congo in a FIFA World Cup play off match.

 Personal life

 He attended The Compton School in North Finchley.